TheVikkodamus/DETHKrawl-GB/docs/zine.md

 - Once spent, a spell slot is gone until the next day.

 > Magic is not free.
 It costs memory, flesh, or worse.
 You weren’t meant to know this — but here you are.

 ---

-### Active vs Passive

-- If a **player chooses to do something**, they roll a standard test:
-  `d20 + STAT` vs DR (usually DR12)
-- If a **player is unaware** or not actively trying, the GM uses the passive `d6` chance.

-> Use passive rolls to keep tension and surprise alive.
-If players always roll, they always suspect something is up.

----